syssi/esphome-zb-gw03/docs/router.md

 #### 9. Enable the "Pairing Mode"

-Goto the ESPHome device in Home Assistant and turn the "Enable Pairing Mode" switch on.
+Go to the ESPHome device in Home Assistant and turn the `Enable Pairing Mode` switch `on`.
+The switch goes back to `off` after a few seconds.
+This is fine!

 #### 10. The Router can be paired now with your Zigbee Coordinator